 - American Indian College Fund

-Register for orientation today!
+This a reminder to RSVP for orientation.
 Attending orientation is the best step to building a strong foundation at IAIA.
-There are several orientation programs set up for each type of student—New Freshman, Transfer, Readmit, and Online.
-View the website to check orientation dates, information and how to register.
+All students are highly encouraged to participate in orientation.
 (Orientation is required for New Freshmen.)

 At IAIA we have four platforms that are important for a student to access.
 To make sure your accounts are set up and you have access, please take the time to login to each platform.
 You can access these weblinks at www.iaia.edu/portal.
 You can view the login instructions and contact information in the IAIA Technology Systems and Logins if you encounter issues.

-Placement exams will be provided during orientation in August.
-IAIA does not require placement exam scores for admissions purposes, however, students will need to take our IAIA internal placement exam to register for courses.
+Placement exams will be provided during orientation.
+IAIA does not require placement exam scores for admissions purposes however, students will need to take our IAIA internal placement exam to register for courses.
 You will be invited for the following through the Canvas platform (see Technology for login):

 - Math Placement Exam